HudsonGri/foodplanner/sprints/Sprint2.md

 ### Work that we have completed in Sprint 2

+Backend
+- The backend team made further progress on recipe calculation by collaborating with the Spoonacular API to retrieve recipes.
+Additionally, we incorporated testing in both Go and Flask.

 ### List unit tests and Cypress test for frontend

 ### List unit tests for backend